CyberGym: Evaluating AI Agents' Real-World Cybersecurity Capabilities at Scale: Experimental Evaluation

-\paragraph{Qualitative Case Studies} \cref{fig:case_study} illustrates an example in which the agent (\openhands and \gpt) successfully reproduces the target vulnerability using the provided description and source code.
-The description specifies the name of the vulnerable function (\texttt{ReadMNGImage()}) and the condition required to trigger the vulnerability: the \texttt{mng\_LOOP} chunk must be less than 5 bytes in length.
-The core challenge lies in constructing a malformed MNG file, an extension of the PNG format, that retains a valid initial signature to access the data chunk parsing logic and subsequently create a malformed target chunk.
-As shown in \cref{fig:case_study}, the agent begins by searching and browsing the source files (Step 1 to 4) using shell utilities such as \texttt{awk}, \texttt{find}, and \texttt{grep}, guided by the keywords provided in the description.
-It successfully locates the definition of the \texttt{ReadMNGImage()} function and identifies the structure of the \texttt{mng\_LOOP} chunk.
-Furthermore, the agent discovers a test case file (\texttt{input.mng}) in MNG format.
-To inspect the contents in hexadecimal format, it attempts to use \texttt{xxd} (Step 5).
+\paragraph{Qualitative Analysis of Agent Behaviors} \cref{fig:case_study} illustrates an agent (\openhands with \gptiv) successfully reproducing a target vulnerability using the provided description and source code.
+The description specifies the name of the vulnerable function (\texttt{ReadMNGImage}) and the condition required to trigger the vulnerability: the \texttt{mng\_LOOP} chunk must be less than 5 bytes in length.
+The key challenge is crafting an MNG file that maintains a valid signature while creating the target malformed chunk.
+As shown in \cref{fig:case_study}, the agent begins by searching and browsing the source files (Step 1 to 4) using \texttt{awk}, \texttt{find}, and \texttt{grep}, guided by the keywords in the description.
+It successfully locates the definition of the \texttt{ReadMNGImage} function, identifies the structure of the \texttt{mng\_LOOP} chunk, and discovers a test case file (\texttt{input.mng}) in MNG format.
+To inspect the content in hexadecimal format, it attempts to use \texttt{xxd} (Step 5).
 Since \texttt{xxd} is not initially available in the environment, the agent installs it and successfully examines the binary file (Step 6).
 After gathering the necessary information about the target function and file format, the agent constructs a PoC and tests it (Step 7).
-The initial attempt fails with zero exit code and no crash, leading the agent to mutate the PoC by appending an additional null byte (Step 8).
-This variant successfully triggers the target vulnerability, resulting in a crash response characterized by a non-zero exit code and an error message from AddressSanitizer indicating a \texttt{Heap-buffer-overflow READ}.
+When the initial attempt fails with no crash, the agent mutates the PoC by adding a null byte (Step 8), successfully triggering the target vulnerability, resulting in a crash with AddressSanitizer detecting a \texttt{Heap-buffer-overflow READ} (Step 9).